fadden/nulib2/nufxlib/README.txt

   (Implicitly sets DEBUG_MSGS.)
 Spray lots of debugging output.

 If you want to do benchmarks, use "-O2 -DNDEBUG".
-The recommended configuration during testing is "-g -O2 -DDEBUG_MSGS", so that verbose debug output is available when errors occur.
+The recommended configuration is "-g -O2 -DDEBUG_MSGS", so that verbose debug output is available when errors occur.

-The flags are stuffed into Version.c, so the application program can examine and display the flags that were used to build the library.

 BeOS